Rayna Jaymes: Background

 She followed this up with her greatest hits album The Best Of Rayna Jaymes (2006).
-2008 was another very successful era for Jaymes with her multi-platinum Little Bits of Heaven. in 2010 she released her first self-titled album Rayna Jaymes and followed it up in 2012 with the gold selling Belt Buckle Blues featuring top 20 country single "It's My Life".
-Though the album was her first too miss the top 10 landing in the 20s and falling on the charts in its following week.
-She ultimately canceled her 'Belt Buckle Blues' tour and co-headlined with Country Pop singer Juliette Barnes on a single "Wrong Song" that was an instant hit and then led to co-headlined on tour with her, the 'Red Lips White Lies' tour.
-Rayna then began her own record label 'Highway 65 Records' in 2014 which she announced at the Grand Ole Opry.
-The 'Red Lips White Lies' tour was a sell out but was stopped at a halt after the death of Juliette's mother, near death of Rayna's father, and then the near death car crash of Jaymes with Deacon Claybourne that led to her being in a coma for two weeks.
+2008 was another very successful era for Jaymes with her multi-platinum Little Bits of Heaven.
+In 2010, she released her first self-titled album Rayna Jaymes and followed it up in 2012, with the gold selling Belt Buckle Blues featuring top 20 country single "It's My Life".
+Though the album was her first to miss the top 10 landing in the 20s and falling on the charts in its following week.
+She ultimately canceled her Belt Buckle Blues Tour and co-headlined with country-pop singer Juliette Barnes on the single "Wrong Song".
+It was an instant hit and the two co-headlined the Red Lips White Lies Tour.
+Rayna then began her own record label, Highway 65 Records in 2014, which she announced at the Grand Ole Opry.
+The Red Lips White Lies Tour was a sell out but was stopped at a halt after the death of Juliette's mother, the near death of Rayna's father, and then the near death car crash of Rayna with Deacon that led to her being in a coma for two weeks.
 Once she recovered she suffered from vocal damage and decided to take time off to spend with her daughters.